-When assets are retired or otherwise disposed of, both the cost and related accumulated depreciation are removed from the accounts and any resulting gain or loss is recognized in profit or loss.
+Full depreciated property and equipment are retained in the accounts until they are no longer in use and no further depreciation and depletion is charged against current operations.
+When property and equipment are retired or otherwise disposed of, the cost and the related accumulated depreciation and depletion and accumulated impairment loss, if any, are removed from the accounts and any resulting gain or loss is credited to or charged against current operations.